Published: October 2016

 UCT staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $493,425 over three years to Professor Trevor Gaunt, Emeritus Professor of Electrical Engineering at the University of Cape Town (UCT) in South Africa, to research the potential risks that geomagnetic storms could pose to the electric power system.
+The Open Philanthropy Project recommended a grant of $493,425 over three years to Professor Trevor Gaunt, Emeritus Professor of Electrical Engineering at the University of Cape Town (UCT) in South Africa, to research the potential risks that geomagnetic storms could pose to the electric power system.
 We investigated geomagnetic storms in 2014 and 2015 as part of our interest in global catastrophic risks.
 A summary of our findings can be found in this series of blog posts.
 To summarize the potential risk (from the first post in that series):

 [G]eomagnetic storms are caused by cataclysms on the sun, which fling magnetically charged matter toward earth.
 The collisions can rattle earth’s magnetic field, sending power surges through electrical grids.
 The high-speed particles can also take out satellites critical for communication and navigation.
 The main fear is that an extreme storm would so damage electrical grids as to black out power on a continental scale for months, even years.
 The toll of such a disaster would be tallied in economic terms, presumably in the trillions of dollars.
 It would also be measured in lives lost, since all the essential infrastructure of civilization, from food transport to law enforcement, now depends on being able to plug things in and turn them on.